NINDS CDE Notice of Copyright

 T scores for both Physical and Mental Health scales.

 In all cases, a high score means more of domain.
 For example, higher scores on the fatigue measures indicate poorer health whereas higher scores on physical functioning measure indicate better health.

 Standardization Population: For most domains, T-scores relate to the US General Population.
 See PROMIS Calibrations Testing for further details regarding sample for specific ages and domains.

-Scoring Manuals for PROMIS measures are available at: PROMIS Scoring Manuals.
+Scoring Manual is available at: PROMIS Global Scoring Manual.

-Bruni O, Ottaviano S, Guidetti V, Romoli M, Innocenzi M, Cortesi F, Giannotti F. The Sleep Disturbance Scale for Children (SDSC) construction and validation of an instrument to evaluate sleep disturbances in childhood and adolescence.
+Bruni O, Ottaviano S, Guidetti V, Romoli M, Innocenzi M, Cortesi F, Giannotti F. The Sleep Disturbance Scale for Children (SDSC).
+Construction and validation of an instrument to evaluate sleep disturbances in childhood and adolescence.
 J Sleep Res.
-1996;5(4):251-261.
+1996 Dec;5(4):251-61.

 Bruni O, Romoli M., Innocenzi M, Giannotti F, Cortesi F and Ottaviano S. Prevalenza dei disturbi del sonno in eth scolare.
 In: Di Perri R., Raffaele M., Silvestri R. and Smirne S. (Eds) 11 Sonno in ltaliu 1994.
 Poletto Ed., Milano, 1994 163-171.